wang-edward/wang-edward.github.io/_posts/2024-02-18-curriculum.md

 - What is a fourier transform? :skull: How is it used in audio?
   - More stuff about audio processing
 - How do ISRs work on modern computers? (not embedded)
+- How do timers work on modern computers? (not embedded)